 2021 Billboard Music Awards Winners & Performances

-The Billboard Music Awards returned with live music on Sunday (May 23).
-The ceremony took place outside of the Los Angeles’ Microsoft Theater.
+The Billboard Music Awards returned with live music on Sunday (May 23) outside of the Los Angeles’ Microsoft Theater.

-The Weeknd took the most wins of the night with a total of 10 including Top 100 Artist Of The Year, Top Artist, Top Male Artist, and Top Radio Songs Artist.
-XO also dominated the R&B categories earning Top R&B Artist, Top R&B Album, and “Blinding Lights” receiving the Top 100 Song, Top Radio Song, and Top R&B Song awards.
+The Weeknd took the most wins of the night with 10 awards including Top 100 Artist Of The Year, Top Artist, Top Male Artist, and Top Radio Songs Artist.
+XO also dominated the R&B categories with Top R&B Artist, Top R&B Album, and his hit “Blinding Lights” earned Top 100 Song, Top Radio Song, and Top R&B Song.

-Among the 2021 winners included DaBaby and Roddy Rich winning both Best Rap Song and Top Streaming Song for “Rockstar” and the late Pop Smoke with three awards (Top New Artist, Top Rap Male Artist, and Top Rap Album).
-The ladies had a triumphant night including Doja Cat who won Top R&B Female Artist and Megan Thee Stallion crowned as Top Rap Female Artist.
+Other wins included DaBaby and Roddy Rich’s hit “Rockstar” dubbed both Best Rap Song and Top Streaming Song.
+Also, the late Pop Smoke took three including New Artist, Top Rap Male Artist, Top Rap Album, while Doja Cat won Top R&B Female Artist and Megan Thee Stallion was crowned Top Rap Female Artist.